weyoss/redis-smq/docs/api/classes/ProducibleMessage.md

 ▸ **setTopic**(`topicParams`): [`ProducibleMessage`](ProducibleMessage.md)

-Set a topic for message publication, enabling a publish-subscribe model where messages can be sent to specific channels (topics) and consumed by subscribers interested in those topics.
+Sets a topic for message publication, enabling a publish-subscribe model where messages can be sent to specific channels (topics) and consumed by subscribers interested in those topics.